 Most inflatable beds are made of PVC film of different thicknesses.
 Some manufacturers use several layers of this material in the weakest points — such as the bottom, top layer, seams, and around the valves — thereby making their mattresses more durable.
 If you don’t like the idea of PVC, you can go with PVC-free models made of a fabric called TPU (3).

-Another feature to look out for in choosing an air mattress is the quality of the materials with which it was made.
+Another feature to look out for in choosing the best air mattress for long term use is the quality of the materials with which it was made.
 The quality of the material will determine things like longevity of the air mattress and comfort.

 Also, individuals should look out for certifications that confirm that standard manufacturing procedures and health standards have been adhered too.